pragma-/pbot/doc/Factoids.md

     <pragma-> !factadd smr /call recall $args | {func sed s/^.*?\] (<.*?> )?(\S+:\s*)?//} | {sm}

+     <derpy3> Girls are dumb!
     <pragma-> !smr derpy3 girls
        <PBot> gIrLs ArE dUmB!

 We can make an alias with a more friendly name.
-By the way, if the `recall`ed message is the most recent, there is no need to use an argument (e.g., `girls`).

     <pragma-> !factalias mock smr

+If the recalled message is the most recent, there is no need to use an argument (e.g., `girls`).

+     <derpy3> Girls are dumb!
     <pragma-> !mock derpy3
        <PBot> gIrLs ArE dUmB!